ixiaopan/blog/content/post/linear-regression-01.md

-In this example, $x$ is the variable `hours ` and $y$ is the variable `grade`, which we've already known.
-So the problem is how to calculate the parameter $a, b$.
+In this example, $x$ is the variable hours and $y$ is the variable grade, which we've already known.
+So the problem is to find the parameter $a, b$ such that **the red line is as close as possible to the blue data points**.
 Technically, this is called **parameter estimation**.
 Usually, there are two ways to do this: minimising the loss and maximising the likelihood.
 Now we focus on the former.